 We have had people that left when life stepped in, but came back later.
 We have had people who left and never returned.
 Some of the ones who never came back, we still keep in touch with on a human level.
 I never try to convince someone to hang around, nor do I think what we do is any better than any other budo or pastime one may pursue.
 Whenever we have visitors interested in trying a martial art, in addition to our group I give them a laundry list of other area dojo they may want to look into.
 We’re not the only ones with something to offer.

 The reality is that more people will quit a martial art, for whatever reason, than those who will stay.
 Those committed to pass on a ryu are less than few and far between.
 I never try to convince people to stay, but offer that should they care to return we will be here.
-And most of the time it won’t even be the same crew they left; it’s recently occurred that a returning student didn’t know anyone he’d started with, and he only stopped two years ago.

 Because I know statistically they’re more likely to quit than stay forever, I don’t want any of our people to feel bad about it.
 Life happens.
 People change.
 And should they decide to move on, I repeat the mantra: What we practice should improve our lives.
 I don’t want anyone feeling bad or drug down with feelings of inadequacy or non-loyalty should they decide to enhance their lives in other ways.
 We should all feel good about our life’s choices.